 - An approved ENERGY STAR enrollment form must be submitted to sponsoring utility prior to construction.

-- Utility service must be provided by one of the utility sponsors (Eversource, Liberty Utilities, New Hampshire Electric Cooperative, Unitil).
+- Utility service must be provided by one of the utility sponsors (Eversource, Liberty, New Hampshire Electric Cooperative, Unitil).

 - Builder must complete a free online ENERGY STAR Orientation Training and register as an ENERGY STAR Builder Partner Version 3.1.